ShockRabbit/zebi/README.md

 # Support List
 - brew
 - mas
-    - :bangbang: support only ``mas lucky``. this mean support only reinstall.
+    - :bangbang: support only ``mas lucky``. this means it only supports reinstall.
 - pyenv (+ pyenv-virtualenv)
 - rbenv
 - nodenv